viewneo/viewneo-api/README.md

 ```

 ### Example Access Token Usage
-Once you got a valid access token here is a simple **curl** request with authorization [getting all playlists](http://cloud.viewneo.com/doc/api#!/Playlist/api_playlist_index) belonging to the account associated to the access token.
+Once you have a valid access token, the following is a simple **curl** request with authorization that is designed to  [get all of the playlists](http://cloud.viewneo.com/doc/api#!/Playlist/api_playlist_index) associated with your account the access token.
 Just replace `YOUR_ACCESS_TOKEN` with a real one.

 ```SHELL
 curl -X GET -H 'Accept: application/json' -H 'Authorization: Bearer YOUR_ACCESS_TOKEN' 'https://cloud.viewneo.com/api/v1.0/playlist'
 ```